keymanapp/keyman/windows/src/README.md

-# Keyman Desktop and Keyman Developer
+# Keyman for Windows and Keyman Developer

 ## Build Prerequisites